droe-lang/droe-lang.github.io/src/guide/modules.md

   url: /guide/actions/
 ---

-Modules in Roelang provide a way to organize related functionality into logical groups, making your code more maintainable, reusable, and easier to understand.
+Modules in Roe provide a way to organize related functionality into logical groups, making your code more maintainable, reusable, and easier to understand.

 ## Basic Module Syntax